Superwaitsum/GDSerialAsset/README.md

  - A helper script with some useful variables and simple readline(port) read function.
  - A serial monitor example.
  - DLL's for Windows 32 and 64 bits.
+(32 bits is not updated)
  - SO for linux 64 bits.
 (Feedback Welcome)

 Note for **linux64** : You have to copy libsercomm.so to /usr/lib and run ldconfig